wxj19880511/ant-design-pro-site/docs/layout.en-US.md

 Under most cases, we will build more specific components from the above ones, that includes navigation, sidebar, notification, titles etc., An example would be [BasicLayout](https://github.com/ant-design/ant-design-pro/blob/master/src/layouts/BasicLayout.js) from Ant Design Pro.

-We put layout components inside `layout`, parrallel to `routes` and `components`.
+We put layout components inside `layouts`, parrallel to `routes` and `components`.
 It is worth noting that layout components has no fundamental difference from other components, just that it deals with layout.

 ### Handling `this.props.children`